indrayan-mads/mads699/README.md

 ### Disclaimer

-Many of the scripts here are crummy and utilize Claude code, specifically the **Opus 4.8 model**, to aid in the programming aspect as well as reducing typos within our README
+Many of the scripts in this repo utilize Claude code, specifically the **Opus 4.8 model**, to aid in the programming aspect as well as helped us reduce the typos within our README.